dilungasr/reuse/README.md

 > ## Installing

-If you're using golang and you have it on you machine, then just run,
+If you're using golang and you have it on your machine, then just run,

 ```shell
 go install github.com/dilungasr/reuse